mlcommons/croissant/docs/croissant-spec-1.0.md

 ##### Example 1: Daily refreshes

 A financial dataset corresponding to stock prices is now being used for machine learning.
-To make analysis more modular, the dataset has been historically organized by year.
+To make analysis more modular, the dataset has been historicallyorganized by year.
 The dataset was initiated in 2000 and has been constantly updated till today.
 Each year has a CSV file of the format "stock_data\_&lt;YEAR>.csv", where &lt;YEAR> is the year of the data.
 The data for the most recent year is updated daily to account for new data.
 This directory of these files looks something like this:

 ```text
 stock_data_2000.csv